nodejs/TSC/Nodejs-Bug-Bounty-Security-Fund.md

 The [account](https://crowdfunding.lfx.linuxfoundation.org/initiative/578a541a-4e7e-47a2-99b9-6cbf49b00c20)
 is associated with and LFX account.
-The user id and password is shared with TSC members through 1password.
+The user id and password are shared with TSC members through 1password.

 ## Disbursements